 Para un miembro del personal de limpieza de la Universidad de Miami, sobrevivir a la pandemia de coronavirus significa elegir entre la vida y continuar recibiendo su salario.

 The new order went into effect on June 25 and will be enforced with a fine

 Amid layoffs, risk of exposure to COVID-19 and threats to their benefits, the University of Miami’s subcontracted facilities and dining workers report that they have been hit hard by the pandemic.

-Homeless people are among those most at risk for COVID-19.
-Here’s what these three brothers are doing about it
+Homeless people are among those most at risk for Covid-19.
+Here’s what these 3 brothers are doing about it

 When three South Florida brothers saw the shortage of medical supplies, such as masks, due to the coronavirus pandemic, they began to think of ways they could use their knack for 3D printing to support their local community.
 In early April, Miami Masks Strong was born, a non-profit organization seeking to provide protective gear to those most at risk.